sreeharsha-rav/api_projects/goldmedal/README.md

 ## API Endpoints

 - `GET /countries`: retrieve all countries
+- `GET /countries?sort_by={field}&ascending={y|n}`: retrieve all countries, sorted by the specified field in ascending or descending order
+- `GET /countries/{country}`: retrieve the details for a specific country
+- `GET /countries/{country}/medals`: retrieve the list of gold medal winners for a specific country
+- `GET /countries/{country}/medals?sort_by={field}&ascending={y|n}`: retrieve the list of gold medal winners for a specific country, sorted by the specified field in ascending or descending order

 ### Testing
 You can use cURL to manually test your API endpoints.